s4w3d0ff/python-poloniex/README.md

 #**An API wrapper for Poloniex.com written in Python**
 #####poloniex.py - _Tested on Python 2.7.6 & 3.4.3_
 Inspired by [this](http://pastebin.com/8fBVpjaj) wrapper written by 'oipminer'
-##UPDATE!
-> If you have been using an older version of python-poloniex wrapper you may need to generate new api keys.
-This is because (once again) the nonce has been 'optimized' (even more)!
-This is the last time, I swear...

 ###Features:
 - ApiKey and Secret are optional if used for just public commands.
-- Api Commands have been 'mapped' into methods for your conveniance.
+- Api Commands have been 'mapped' into methods within the Poloniex class for your conveniance.
+- Raises `ValueError` if the command supplied does not exist or if the api keys are not defined
 - The `poloniex.Poloniex()` object has an optional 'timeout' attribute/arg that adjusts the number of seconds to wait for a response from polo (default = 3 sec)
 - Optional api 'coach' can restrict the amount of calls per sec, keeping your api calls (that aren't threaded) under the limit (6 calls per sec).
 Activate the coach using `poloniex.Poloniex(coach=True)` when creating the polo object or by defining `polo._coaching = True`.
-- We now build apon our _last_ 'nonce' instead of generating a new one everytime a private command is called!
-Nonces are now incemented by 1.
-- Raises `ValueError` if the command supplied does not exist or if the api keys are not defined

 ##Install:
 ```bash